contract-labs/main/README.md

-# main
+# contract-labs
-Development and deployment of smart contracts.
+Welcome to Contract-Labs!